audioxide/data/data/posts/20230418-funnyfarm-social-medium.md

 ‘Is that what we want?’
 Hazard asked.

 ‘Oh yes.’
 Gould suddenly looked grave.
-‘Some young artists get themselves in a right pickle by coming out and standing for something like voting rights or equality of the sexes.
+‘Some young artists get themselves in a right pickle by standing for something like voting rights or equality of the sexes.
 Then they get big and find themselves pigeonholed as the designated pied piper for the zeitgeist of the week.’

 ‘And we… don’t want that?’